Nonprofit Technology Roadmap

 • What decisions do you need from us?

-If your roadmap cannot support a clear decision in one meeting, it is not board-ready yet.
+If your nonprofit board packet cannot support a clear decision in one meeting, it is not board-ready yet.

 "A board packet should not make the work sound bigger.
 It should make the decision clearer."